caltechlibrary/dataset/README.md

 reading, updating and deleting JSON objects in the collection.
-Some of its enhanced features include the ability to generate data [frames](docs/frame.html) as well as the ability to import and export JSON object to and from CSV files and Google Sheets.
+Some of its enhanced features include the ability to generate data [frames](docs/frame.html) as well as the ability to import and export JSON objects to and from CSV files and Google Sheets.

 _dataset_ is written in the [Go](https://golang.org) programming language.
 It can be used as a Go package by other Go based software.
 Go supports